 In all states, it is legal to have your loved one’s body at home after they die.
 Hawaii does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Hawaii Rev. Stat. § 338-1 (2018), which defines a “person in charge of disposition of the body” as “any person” who makes final arrangements for a deceased person’s remains.)

 Hawaii law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person named by the deceased person before death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 In Hawaii, a body must usually be embalmed, cremated, or buried within 30 hours after death.
 However, if the body is in the custody of the coroner, medical examiner, county, or county physician, it must be embalmed, cremated, or buried within 30 hours of release, or placed in refrigerated storage in a state-approved hospital.
 (See Hawaii Department of Health Administrative Rule § 11-22-4 (2018).)